midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Unbalanced Tree`
 -----------------
-A tree is a unbalanced tree where the height difference between the left and right subtrees of some nodes is greater than 1.
+A tree is a unbalanced tree where the height difference between the left subtrees and right subtrees of some nodes is greater than 1.

 `Unbalanced trees`
 -------------------